 There is an expiration date on your photos, regardless of whether you are using the complimentary Disney PhotoPass photos or you have purchased a Disney Memory Maker.
 All Disney PhotoPass photos will expire 45 days from the date the photo was taken.
 There is an option to purchase an extension to that expiration if you need more time to go through them.

 NOTE: Even if you have purchased a Disney Memory Maker add on, your photos still expire 45 days from the date the photo was taken.
 You MUST download or purchase photos within that time frame (or purchase an extension).
 On day 46, much like Cinderella’s ball gown, the photos disappear forever and you cannot get them back.

 If you are staying at a Walt Disney World Resort, you can link your Disney Memory Maker and Disney PhotoPass photos to your magic bands and your My Disney Experience Account.
-If you are wearing your magic bands on a ride, it will automatically link the attraction photo and video to your Disney account, but you can also touch your band to the photo at the end of the ride – just to be sure.
+If you are wearing your magic bands on a ride like the Dwarf Mine Train, it will automatically link the attraction photo and video to your Disney account, but you can also touch your band to the photo at the end of the ride – just to be sure.

 To link your Memory Maker, go into your My Disney Experience account.
 Go to your reservation and tickets.
 At the bottom of that page you’ll see “Your Memory Maker Photos.”
 Click on it and you’ll see a page that asks “Do You Have Disney PhotoPass Photos?”
 Click on Link Memory Maker and add the number from your Disney Memory Maker Account.

 Don’t be fooled at the beginning.
 You have to enter your Memory Maker account number.
 Just because at the beginning it says “Your Memory Maker Photos” doesn’t mean you HAVE a Memory Maker account (I thought that at first and got really excited).